antonio-cedrone/BJJClassRestAPI/README.md

 # BJJClassRestAPI
-Small API made using node.js to track techniques learned in jiu jitsu classes
+Small API made using node.js to track techniques learned in jiu jitsu classes.
+Functionality can be seen at /api-docs.

 This project was made using authorization code from a tutorial.
 Throughout the project, credit is given to Dave Grey where code was copied from the following Github Resource: